 Vitamin B-12 levels are assessed through a blood test.
 Low levels indicate a deficiency.

-Damage to the stomach walls is easily diagnosed through a biopsy.
+Your doctor may also want to see if there has been any damage to your stomach walls.
+This can be easily diagnosed through a biopsy.
 A biopsy removes a sample of the stomach’s cells.
-The cells are examined microscopically for damage.
+The cells are then examined microscopically for any damage.

 In a healthy immune system, antibodies are responsible for finding bacteria or viruses.
 They then mark the invading germs for destruction.
-In an autoimmune disease, such as PA, the body’s antibodies stop distinguishing between disease and healthy tissue.
-In this case, they demolish the cells making IF.
+In an autoimmune disease, such as pernicious anemia, the body’s antibodies stop distinguishing between disease and healthy tissue.
+In this case, they destroy the cells making IF.